ajayakumar-jayaraj/kafka-on-gke/README.md

 Note that this can sometimes fail.
 Re-run it and it should succeed.
 If things get into a bad state, you can always just delete the project.

+## Exposing Kafka service externally

+Things needed to make the Kafka cluster accessible from outside the Kubernetes cluster:

+1. Each broker has multiple listeners configured, eg `PLAINTEXT_INTERNAL://cp-kafka-0.cp-kafka:19092,PLAINTEXT_EXTERNAL://kafka-0.example.com:9092`

+    - 1 for internal communication
+    - 1 for the outside world

+1. Each broker pod is exposed using a Kubernetes Service of type LoadBalancer

+    When creating a StatefulSet, each Pod managed by this StatefulSet will have a label `statefulset.kubernetes.io/pod-name` with the pod name as value.
+    This label can be used to create a Service for each Pod that will route traffic to a single pod of the StatefulSet.

+1. DNS entries for each broker instance, mapping the external listener name to the IP addresses created by the LoadBalancer Services

 ## Security

 At this moment no security considerations are taken into account at all. (so don't use this setup for a production environment ;-) )